nus-cs2103/website-base/admin/appendixE-gitHub.md

 <div id="tutorial-pr-instructions">

-## Submitting Pull Requests for tutorials
+## Submitting Pull Requests as evidence of an LO

 1. Fork the repo to your personal GitHub account, if you haven't done so already.